 Library notices are sent for the following reasons:

-Courtesy notice – sent 7 days before books which were issued for more than 14 days are due to be returned or renewed.
+- sent 3 days before items which were issued for more than 14 days are due to be returned or renewed.

-Overdue notice – sent on the day following the due date of any items which have not been returned.
-A second overdue notice is sent 45 days later.
-(At this time you may be invoiced for the overdue item)
+- sent 7 days following the due date of any item which has not been returned.
+A second overdue notice is sent 30 days later.
+(At this time you may be invoiced for the overdue item).

-Item Available notice – sent to inform you that items you have reserved or recalled are available to be picked up.
-Note these items are generally held for only 3 days before they are sent back to the shelf or, where there are other requests, are passed to the next person in the queue.
+- sent to inform you that items you have requested are available to be picked up.
+Note these items are held for collection by you for 3 days

-Most library notices are sent by email.
-For students this will be generally be your student email address.
+Library notices are sent by email.
 Please ensure you check your email account every couple of days if you borrow material from the Library so that recalled or overdue material is returned promptly to avoid fines.